Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: Adaptivity and rate optimality

-As in the case of rate and sharp asymptotics, unlike the ``standard'' case $q=2$, the ``sparse'' case $q \in (0,2)$ is not directly linked will Theorem \ref{testing} and, hence, adaptive separation rates for the ``sparse'' case $q \in (0,2)$ will be considered separately in Section \ref{Ad1q}.
-(In fact, adaptivity results for the (more general) Besov class of functions will be presented therein.)
+As in the case of rate and sharp asymptotics, the ``sparse'' case $q \in(0,2)$ is not directly linked will Theorem~\ref{testing}.
+Rate-optimal adaptive tests in this case, however, can also be constructed, based on the family of tests considered in Section 7.4.1 of~\cite{IS02}, Chapter 7.
+Their construction is omitted.